ktorio/ktor-documentation/topics/authentication.md

    ```
 - A strategy used to resolve nested authentication providers.
   This strategy is represented by the `AuthenticationStrategy` enumeration value.
-  For instance, `AuthenticationStrategy.Required` requires the client to provide authentication data
+  For instance, the client should provide authentication data for all providers registered
-  for all authentication providers registered for this route.
+  with the `AuthenticationStrategy.Required` strategy.
   In the code snippet below, only a user that passed [session authentication](session-auth.md)
   can try to access the `/admin` route using basic authentication:
    ```kotlin